Skip to main content

 Chemical Pathways of Peptide Degradation

-When reconstitution is performed incorrectly or the resulting solution is stored improperly, several chemical are initiated or accelerated.
+When reconstitution is performed incorrectly or the resulting solution is stored improperly, several chemical degradation pathways are initiated or accelerated.
 These processes fundamentally alter the peptide’s primary amino acid sequence or its covalent structure, leading to a heterogeneous mixture of desired and undesired products in the vial.
 Understanding these pathways is essential to appreciating the full spectrum of risk.

 A translucent, fan-shaped structure with black seeds symbolizes intricate endocrine system pathways and individual hormone molecules.
 A central white core represents homeostasis